fbpx

 Beluga Caviar (Marky’s)

-Marky’s Beluga caviar, or huso huso, is the only legally available farm-raised option in the U.S. It comes from Sturgeon Aquafarms in Florida, and has a delicate, smooth texture with a palate full of buttery, creamy, and nutty notes.
-After being banned because of overfishing in the US in 2005, Marky’s made beluga caviar available again in the U.S. starting in 2020.
-This luxury caviar is indeed expensive, but it’s the only source if you are looking for real Beluga caviar here and is a favorite of many caviar fans.
+Marky’s Beluga Caviar, or huso huso, is the only legally available farm-raised option in the U.S. It comes from Sturgeon Aquafarms in Florida, and has a delicate, smooth texture with a palate full of buttery, creamy, and nutty notes.
+After being banned because of overfishing in the U.S. in 2005, Marky’s made beluga caviar available again in the U.S. starting in 2020.
+This luxury caviar is indeed expensive, but it’s the only source if you are looking for real beluga caviar here and is a favorite of many caviar fans.

 Price: $$830 for 1 oz, Markys.com